 - People with a history of dry eyes and light sensitivity.

-- Use of certain drugs is also associated with the blepharospasm disease.
+- The use of certain drugs is also associated with blepharospasm disease.

 - Bright Light - Very bright light is harmful to the eyes as it affects the retina of the eyes.